ChengHan111/VPT-or-FT/README.md

 ### Pre-trained model preperation

 Download and place the pre-trained Transformer-based backbones to `MODEL.MODEL_ROOT` (ConvNeXt-Base and ResNet50 would be automatically downloaded via the links in the code).
 Note that you also need to rename the downloaded ViT-B/16 ckpt from `ViT-B_16.npz` to `imagenet21k_ViT-B_16.npz`.

-See Table 9 in the Appendix for more details about pre-trained backbones.

 <table><tbody>
 <!-- START TABLE -->